 Why Are Listening Skills For Children Vital?

-Good listening skills lay foundation stones for success in school.
+Good listening skills lay the foundation stones for success in school.

-- Listening well to lessons is the first step to conquering spot tests and examinations.
+- Listening well to lessons is the first step to conquer spot tests and examinations.

 - Listening helps a child to distinguish between the speech sounds and environmental sounds.

-- Good listening skills are important for development of necessary literacy skills.
+- Good listening and hearing skills are important for development of necessary literacy skills.

 Listening skills depend on different factors such as the direction from which the sound is coming, awareness of different rhythmic patterns and intonation of voice.
 These constitute the basis of expressive language that helps in acquiring literacy.

-You can try different games and activities that help develop abilities and concepts necessary to sharpen the children listening skills.
+You can try different games and activities that help develop the abilities and concepts necessary to sharpen the children’s listening skills.

 1. Playing listening sounds is a good way to help your child distinguish between environmental sounds and animal sounds.